Croatia Road Trip [Epic 2023 Itinerary Planner + Map]

 I’ve spent about a month in Croatia to date and, in that time, have seen a lot of what it has to offer.

-I can promise you, taking a Croatia road trip will be a breeze — you’ll have a great time and driving will give you the freedom to see more of the best things to do in Croatia than you could any other way.
+I can promise you, taking a Croatia road trip will be a breeze — you’ll have a great time and driving will give you the freedom to see some of the best things to do in Croatia that you wouldn’t be able to any other way.

 So, without further ado, here’s my ultimate Croatia road trip guide!